-rasclib_algorithm_wait() blocks until all commands that have been sent to the driver have complete execution.
+rasclib_algorithm_wait() blocks until all commands that have been sent to the driver have completed execution.
 There is an implied commit associated with the wait.
 That is, before the thread of execution waits, it sends all queued commands to the kernel driver for execution (see rasclib_algorithm_commit).
 After the wait call returns, all outstanding data transfers have occurred and the application may do any buffer management that it may require.

-al_desc is the value returned by the rasclib_algorithm_open() function (see "rasclib_algorithm_open Function" on page 80).
+al_desc is the value returned by the rasclib_algorithm_open() function.